 - Cover any areas you don’t want to be painted with masking tape

 - Apply etching primer and paint on the anodized aluminum using a paintbrush

-- Wait several hours for primer paint to fully dry and then apply a second coat if you desire getting a deeper or darker color
+- Wait several hours for primer paint to fully dry, and then apply a second coat if you desire to get a deeper or darker color

-Note: Paints for aluminum can be toxic in nature so do not use them to paint your anodized aluminum cookware or other pots that will touch the food items.
+Note: Paints for aluminum can be toxic, so do not use them to paint your anodized aluminum cookware or other pots that touch the food items.

 Why am I getting a haze effect when polishing aluminum?